 You can customize the unlock point for each project and configure posting to unlock after completion of a specific course in your program.
 This way you can ensure students can make a post after completing a specific course, rather than all the courses in your program.
 The screenshot of the climb outline below shows a project with a customized unlock point.
 That example project will become available for students to post in, after they complete all 5 lessons in the "Acquiring Your First Client" course.

-When any student or mentor votes up a Project Post, the post will receive 15 points and the student's points will increase by 15 as well.
-This mechanic helps motivate students to make an impact with their post.
+When any student or teacher votes up a Project Post, the post will receive 15 points and the student's points will increase by 15 as well.
+This mechanic helps motivate students to make an impact with their posts.